Looveh/betabet/README.md

 # betabet

-A successor to the alphabet - a toy alphabet and writing system of mine.
+A toy alphabet of mine - a successor to the Latin alphabet that is optimized for:

+* Fast and ergonomic writing
+* ... by hand and on screen
+* ... in phonetic Swedish and English